Healthy, Strong Nails: Your Nail Care 101 Guide

 We don’t love the term “cuticle care.”

-Caring only for the cuticle — the thin layer of skin at the base of the nail — is like cleaning just the entryway and ignoring the rest of the home.
+Caring only for the cuticles — the thin layer of skin at the base of the nail — is like cleaning the entryway and ignoring the rest of your home.

-That said, considering how many salons overlook even the basics, finding one that performs true, detailed cuticle work is already a step in the right direction.
+That said, considering how many salons overlook the basics of nail care for speed, finding a place that performs true, detailed cuticle work is a step in the right direction.

 At Atelier Anaiis, what we call Nail Care expands far beyond “cuticle care.”
 We refine every surface that borders the nail, restore balance to the nail walls, and create the healthy foundation that allows gel to bond flawlessly — without trauma or shortcuts.